HordLawk/YottaBot/README.md

 - [ ] `userinfo` command
 - [ ] add actionlog for edited messages
 - [ ] xp multiplier for selected roles
+- [ ] react to any messages in selected channels